teamHackTheBay/hackTheBay/readme.md

       * The higher the latitude the more total nitrogen this was similar to the feature of_distance
       * The lower the nitro oxide the lower the total nitrogen

-## Future Models to Consider
+## A further model improvement

+#### When working through the model we found that location mattered and would change the model significantly.

 <img src="https://github.com/teamHackTheBay/hackTheBay/blob/master/models/ensemble_model/visuals/distance_tn.png" width="480"></img>

 <img src="https://github.com/teamHackTheBay/hackTheBay/blob/master/images/Unknown-5.png" width="480"></img>

-  When working through the model we found that location mattered and would change the model significantly.

       * Further segmentation or additional relevant features may help make more accurate predictions.

       * When looking at the feature importances side by side, the target mean encoding of the HUC12 feature is the most important feature for both models.